laike9m/pipAlwaysLatest/README.md

 ```bash
 $ python piplatest.py install
 ```
-Install from requirements.txt but ignore version info,i.e. use the latest version.
+Install from `requirements.txt` but ignore version info,i.e. use the latest version.
+Make sure you have a `requirements.txt` in the current working directory.
 <br>

 ```bash